reinhart1010/nix/docs/en/common/flake8.md

 ---
 # flake8

-Tool to check the style and quality of Python code.
+Check the style and quality of Python code.
 More information: <https://flake8.pycqa.org/>.

 - Lint a file or directory recursively: